xuyannus/electron-notes/README.md

 # electron-notes
-This is an Electron Desktop App Demo as a simpole file editor
+This is an Electron Desktop App Demo as a simple file editor